feinna/feinna/README.md

 🏛️ A PhD Candidate at Monash University in the School of Media, Film & Journalism

-💬 I use large language models to write and re-write information so that it's more understandable to more people
+🚧 My current project uses large language models to write and re-write information so that it's more understandable to more people

 👷🏻 I like to build stuff!

+📅 My previous projects include: an exploration of explanatory memoranda readability (masters project)